duriantaco/neutrix/docs/guide/computed.md

 )
 ```

-In the above example, Spyn automatically detects that this computation depends on `user.isLoggedIn` and `user.lastActive`.
+In the above example, neutrix automatically detects that this computation depends on `user.isLoggedIn` and `user.lastActive`.
 When either of these values changes, the status will be recalculated.
 You don't need to maintain this list of dependencies manually.

 ## Chaining Computed Values